One reason why Jira is such a popular project management tool is its ability to provide micro and macro project management features.

 Only Administrators have the right to change roadmaps.
 If you can’t edit your roadmaps, check your role with the relevant Jira administrators in your company and have it adjusted if necessary.

-Problem 3: Use A Custom Issue Type For Child Issues
+Problem 3: Must Use A Custom Issue Type For Child Issues

 The default issue types for child issues are Task, Bug, and Story.